quynkk1/e-series-skylake-hackintosh-dell/README.md

 Everything is work...

 # What's not working or BUGs?
 Hmmm...
-I can't found any BUGs and things aren't working.
+I can't find any BUGs and things aren't working.

 # Note (You might read this carefully for having better Hackintosh laptop.)
 **Serial Number:**

 **Touchscreen:** I added VoodooI2C to take advantage of the touchscreen display.
 However, it is disabled.
 If you have this model, you may enable `VoodooI2C.kext` and its-related kexts in config.
 You may refer this [image]()